 Updated plans for A629 following feedback

-New developments for the A629 Halifax Road in Huddersfield are being pushed forward, after engaging with residents on our suggestions.
+New developments for the A629 Halifax Road in Huddersfield are moving forward, after engaging with residents on our suggestions.

 What’s happened so far?

 In June 2018 people were invited to comment on our proposals to…

 …on the part of the road which runs between Ainley Top and Huddersfield town centre.

 This proposal is phase 5 of a series of major road improvement that also involve our neighbours, Calderdale Council, too.
 The plans concentrate on four locations along the A629:

 - Blacker Road junction